Mac OS X Tiger: History

+The name "Mac OS X Tiger" was reported by Mac Magazine on March 30, 2004; According to Mac Magazine, this information came from a safe source.
+Furthermore, Mac Magazine reported that the internal codename for Mac OS X Tiger had been "Merlot".

+Apple mentioned Mac OS X Tiger by name in a press release published on May 4, 2004, for its upcoming WWDC 2004 event.

-Apple CEO Steve Jobs first presented Mac OS X 10.4 Tiger in his keynote presentation at the WWDC on June 28, 2004, ten months before its commercial release in April 2005.
-Four months before that official release, several non-commercial, developer's releases of Mac OS X 10.4 Tiger leaked onto the internet via BitTorrent file sharers.
-It was first mentioned on Apple's website on May 4, 2004.
+Apple CEO Steve Jobs first presented Mac OS X 10.4 Tiger in his keynote presentation at the WWDC on June 28, 2004.
+In October and December 2004, several non-commercial developers' releases of Tiger leaked onto the internet via BitTorrent file sharers.
 Apple sued these file sharers.
-On April 12, 2005, Apple announced Mac OS X 10.4 Tiger's official, worldwide release would be April 29.
-All Apple Stores around the world held Mac OS X 10.4 Tiger seminars, presentations and demos.
+On April 12, 2005, Apple announced Tiger's worldwide release would be April 29.
+All Apple Stores around the world held Tiger seminars, presentations and demos.

-On June 6, 2005 at the WWDC in San Francisco, Jobs reported that nearly two million copies had been sold in Mac OS X 10.4 Tiger's first six weeks of release, making Mac OS X 10.4 Tiger the most successful operating system release in Apple's history.
+On June 6, 2005, at the WWDC in San Francisco, Jobs reported that nearly two million copies had been sold in Tiger's first six weeks of release, making Tiger the most successful operating system release in Apple's history.
 Jobs then disclosed that Mac OS X had been engineered from its inception to work with Intel's x86 line of processors in addition to the PowerPC, the CPU for which the operating system had always been publicly marketed.
 Apple concurrently announced its intent to release the first x86-based computers in June 2006, and to move the rest of its computers to x86 microprocessors by June 2007.
 On January 10, 2006, Apple presented its new iMac and MacBook Pro computers running on Intel Core Duo processors, and announced that the entire Apple product line would run on Intel processors by the end of 2006.
 Apple then released the Mac Pro and announced the new Xserve on August 8, completing the Intel transition in 210 days, roughly ten months ahead of the original schedule.

-Mac OS X 10.4 Tiger is the first version of Mac OS X to be supplied on a DVD, although the DVD could originally be exchanged for CDs for $9.95.
-It is also currently the only version of Mac OS X/OS X/macOS that had an update version number ending with a value greater than 9, as the last version of Mac OS X 10.4 Tiger was 10.4.11.
+Tiger is the first version of Mac OS X to be supplied on a DVD rather than a CD, although the DVD could originally be exchanged for CDs for $9.95.

+Reception

+John Siracusa, writing for Ars Technica, wrote that some features in Tiger were half-baked, such as filesystem metadata, Spotlight, and Dashboard.
+According to Siracusa, Spotlight in Tiger is confusing because it has two disparate interfaces which are kept separate, yet can accomplish the same task.
+Siracusa also wrote that some of Dashboard's UI choices were strange.

 New and changed features

 End-user features

-Apple advertises that Mac OS X 10.4 Tiger has over 150 new and improved features, including:
+Apple advertised that Mac OS X 10.4 Tiger had over 150 new and improved features, including: